 You might recognize this ever-touring stand-up from comedy-nerd essentials like The Larry Sanders Show and Louie (or from his voice on Dr. Katz, Professional Therapist and Aqua Teen Hunger Force).
 But trust us, he's best in person.
 Onstage, Barry delivers economical, wry observations with a likable ease; he can kill in NYC rooms both huge and small.—TL

-While showing us around her posh Upper East Side pad, the iconic comedian and TV host hit us with the following zinger: "This is a bag from year one.
+While showing us around her posh Upper East Side pad, the late comedian and TV host hit us with the following zinger: "This is a bag from year one.
 I think I carried this one around when I was dating Moses."
-The indefatigable and (especially for a septuagenarian) foul-mouthed stand-up still mans the mike—and proves her chops—regularly in town.
-Before you see this zingy, old-school talent, make sure to get acquainted with the revealing doc Joan Rivers: A Piece of Work.—TL
+The indefatigable and foul-mouthed stand-up was still manning the mike—and proving her chops—regularly in town until her passing.
+Make sure to get acquainted with the revealing doc Joan Rivers: A Piece of Work.—TL

 Over the past several years, this Upper West Side–dweller has transformed from a dependable and highly likable stand-up into one of the city's preeminent comedic storytellers.
 After turning heads with self-deprecating tales on This American Life (check out his hilarious high-school horror story on the episode "Fall Guy"), he cooked up two excellent Off Broadway one-man shows: Sleepwalk With Me Live and My Girlfriend's Boyfriend.
 Both highlight the strengths of a particularly patient and humble raconteur.—TL